wxxie1257/pca-caf-core-code/pca-caf-core-code/README.md

 before successful execution in a new environment.

-## Important repository note

-This repository contains **four core scripts only**.

-The updated clinicopathological integration workflow, including the revised nomogram, calibration, and DCA procedures, is already integrated into:

-- `03_signature_model_core.R`

-Therefore, no separate `cli.R` file is included in this repository.

 ## Study context

 This code package corresponds to a retrospective, multicohort transcriptomic workflow in prostate cancer and should be interpreted as a research-oriented analytical framework rather than a locked clinical decision tool.